smartprocure/contexture/packages/provider-elasticsearch/src/example-types/results/README.md

 # Highlighting

 Our approach to highlighting is designed to be as out of the box as possible, without too many configuration options.
-See `./type.d.ts` for more details on the API.
+See [./type.d.ts](./type.d.ts) for more details on the API.

 ## 1. Request

 ### Fields included in `_source`

-For the most part, we pass the `include` and `exclude` properties on the results node verbatim to elastic.
+For the most part, we pass the results node `include` and `exclude` properties verbatim to elastic.
 We do however include paths for fields in arrays of objects as-needed (e.g. if not already included).
 This is strictly an implementation detail that allows us to correlate highlighted results for arrays of objects to the array items they belong to.
-Fields that were not originally included in the node are removed from the response since it would be surprising for users to get values for fields they did not request.
+Fields that were not originally included in the results node are removed from the response since it would be surprising for users to get values for fields they did not request.

 ### Fields sent for highlighting